If you love a low-effort crusty bread, you won't find anything better than a no knead dutch oven bread!

 - Mix your dry ingredients (flour, salt, yeast) together in a large mixing bowl.
 Make a well in the center of the dry ingredients for the water.

 - Pour the water into the middle of the dry ingredients and mix until well combined.
 It will be shaggy and messy.
 That's okay.
-Cover the bowl and set it aside at room temp to rest for 12-18 hours (or in the fridge for up to 7 days).
+Cover the bowl and set it aside at room temp to rest for 18-20 hours (or in the fridge for up to 7 days).
 You're looking for the dough to double or triple in size with a flat, bubbly top.
+Depending on the ambient temperature in your kitchen, the dough may be ready a little before the 18 hour mark, or be fine slightly past the 20 hour mark.
+You have a pretty big window of time to work with here!

 - During the final hour of the rise time, preheat oven to 450°F. When the oven reaches temperature, place a Dutch oven inside, covered, and let preheat for 30 minutes at 450°F. Crumple a piece of parchment paper into a ball.
 Flatten it out, then crumple and flatten it out again.